cvs-health/testaro/README.md

 In the conceptual scheme underlying the format standardization of Testaro, each tool has its own set of _rules_, where a rule is an algorithm for evaluating a target and determining whether instances of some kind of problem exist in it.
 With standardization, Testaro reports, in a uniform way, the outcomes from the application of rules by tools to a target.

-If the `STANDARD` environment variable has the value `also` (which it has by default) or `only`, Testaro converts some data in each tool report to the standard format.
+Each job can specify how Testaro is to handle report standardization.
+A job can contain a `standard` property.
+If the value of that property is `'also'` or `'only'`, Testaro converts some data in each tool report to the standard format.
 That permits you to ignore the format idiosyncrasies of the tools.
-If `STANDARD` has the value `also`, the job report includes both formats.
-If the value is `only`, the job report includes only the standard format.
-If the value is `no`, the job report includes only the original format of each tool report.
+If `standard` has the value `'also'`, the job report includes both formats.
+If the value is `'only'`, the job report includes only the standard format.
+If the value is `'no'` (or anything else, or there is no `standard` property), the job report includes only the original format of each tool report.

 The standard format of each tool report has these properties:
 - `prevented`: `true` if the tool failed to run on the page, or otherwise omitted.